bahrus/pdpu/README.md

 # \<p-d\>, \<p-u\>

-This package contains two (and a half) custom elements:  p-d and p-u, which stand for "pass down" and "pass up."
+This package contains two primary custom elements:  p-d and p-u, which stand for "pass down" and "pass up."

 These two components dream the impossible dream -- be able to progressively, declaratively, glue native DOM / web components together in a relatively "framework-less" way, where the browser is the only framework that really matters.
 It does this by reflecting properties of "producer" components down to other "consumer" components as they change.